 How many learning hours per day?

 As many as necessary!
 Government distance education schools may require your child to go online at specific times each day.
-ACC’s online school system is truly flexible, so there are no scheduled class times.
+ACC’s online school system is truly flexible.
 Your child can finish once their work is complete.
 We do, however, provide a recommended timetable to help keep students on track.

 What is the regular routine for an online student?

-While government school enrolment may entail a regular routine, ACC’s online school allows students to log on and complete their work when it best suits.
-They don’t need to follow a set timetable, provided they complete their work and assessment tasks within each term’s schedule.
+While government school enrolment may entail a regular routine, ACC’s online school allows students to log on and submit their work straight to the teacher.
+Primary students and some secondary students don’t need to follow any set timetables, provided they complete their work and assessment tasks within each term’s schedule.

 In fact, over a third of our students begin learning before 7:00am, while another third start learning after 1:00pm each day.

 What educational technology is used for online school?